Good tools make it easier to do a job. These are the tools you will need to make training your dog easier and faster.

 Accidents happen.
 It's no big deal.
 But, please clean up after your pet.

 Do not attach poop bags to your dog's leash.

 Soft, smelly treats in pea-sized pieces

-The reward for correct responses
+The reward for getting it right

 Test different options somewhere other than home before class.
 Fido may LOVE pupperoni at home but turn his nose at it outside where there are competing rewards.
 Make sure he loves your treat more than the distractions.
 Use lower value treats at home and save the really good stuff for class.
 Nothing crunchy so it doesn't crumble.